livetrails/targetj/README.md

  }));
 ```

-It can also be written in a more compact form using arrays:
+It can also be written in a more compact form using arrays (view a live example at https://targetj.io/examples/overview2.html):

 ```bash
 import { App, TModel } from 'targetj';